 Risk tolerance is subjective.
 No one truly knows their risk tolerance until their savings shrink in a market crash.
 From Sept 2008 to Nov 2008 growth markets around the world plummeted around 30%.
 This will happen again.
 Those who did nothing fared well as the markets eventually roared back.
 Those who rebalanced and moved money from safety to growth made out like bandits.
-Those who panicked and moved money from growth to safety watched their savings decline and then grow at a paltry 1 to 2.5% since.
+Those who panicked and moved money from growth to safety watched their savings decline and then grow at a paltry 1 to 2.5% for the next 13 years.
 How will you react and what will you do?
 If you've experienced a falling market you may have panicked and you may have learned.
 If you haven't experienced a falling market you are guessing your tolerance to risk.
 It is difficult to watch your savings decline in value day after day and month after month.
 It is even harder to rebalance savings away from safety towards growth as growth markets are falling.

 Periodic rebalancing is necessary.
 The decision on the balance between growth and safety was made with purpose.
 If growth or safety outperform, the balance between growth and safety will be off.
 It is necessary to bring the allocation back to the appropriate mix.
 Rebalancing is like a buy-low, sell-high strategy.
 Buy-low means investing in the underperforming investment.
 If growth is plummeting, you rebalance into growth away from safety.
 If growth is outperforming safety, rebalance into safety.
 Periodic rebalancing within growth is also necessary.
 If Canadian growth outperforms US growth, rebalancing dictates selling Canadian growth and buying US growth.
 It is less necessary to rebalance within safety and is impossible to rebalance GIC holdings before terms mature.
 Rebalancing is simpler than it sounds, especially if you are contributing or withdrawing.
 Contribute to underperforming investments and withdraw from outperforming investments.